cairosimpson/nbaSentiment/README.md

 ## Credentials you need:
 1. Create a Twitter Account
-2. Get a credentials.json file and put it in the top folder; this is accessed in TwitterScraper.py
+2. Fill out the credentials.json file w/ your information; this is accessed in TwitterScraper.py

 ## Things you need to install: